onpayio/whmcs/README.md

 ### Supported features
 - Allow customer to pay using the card both for new and recurring items (reuse the card).
 - Set the payment window design from OnPay
-- Allow charging the card from WHMCS admin
+- Allow charging the card through WHMCS admin
+- Allow refunds through WHMCS admin

 ### TODO:
-- Implement refund functionality
 - Implement MobilePay subscriptions when OnPay supports it.

 ### Not implemented